Guilford Bell: Drysdale Homestead, Killcare Heights, NSW

 During the 1960s, Bell's focal projects were based on his interest with homesteads.
 The Drysdale House, set on Killcare Heights, has extensive views over inland waterways and distant hills which set the design theme of the house – "Everything should face that view which must be framed and punctuated."
 The design consists of three separate pavilions connected by courtyards and lower roofed gallery halls.
 An important element of the design is the structural beams which begin to be expressed internally, and continue to exit externally to frame the northern facing view.

 Fairfax Pavilion, Retford Park Bowral, NSW

-The renowned Fairfax Pavilion sits in its picturesque surrounding perfectly, as Bell designed it purposely to complement the scenery.
-In its classically Grecian style, it has become the "most poetic garden and pavilion" that Bell has constructed.
+The Fairfax Pavilion was designed purposely by Bell to complement the scenery.
+In its classically Grecian style, it has been called the "most poetic garden and pavilion" that Bell has constructed.
 His desire to combine nature and architecture is achieved by the elongated pool and the pond which harmonise the flow of the environment throughout and the garden room inside the pavilion to complete the scene.
 The “evergreen laurel hedge” and glazing enclose the 1986 structure to create an order of privacy yet still allowing the boundary of inner and outer space to feel ambiguous.